cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 In every industry, standardization plays a key role.
 It ensures compatibility, promotes interoperability, and reduces costs by enabling different systems and organizations to work together using common protocols and specifications—maintaining consistency and reliability.

 In the security sector, standardization is even more critical.
-Algorithms, protocols, and data formats must work not only function reliably across heterogeneous systems—they must also withstand rigorous scrutiny.
+Algorithms, protocols, and data formats must not only function reliably across heterogeneous systems—they must also withstand rigorous scrutiny.
 The more experts peer review a standard, the better.
 As with the NIST competitions mentioned earlier, such scrutiny can uncover weaknesses *before* a cipher is deployed in production.
 By adhering to established, transparent standards, both developers and users benefit from stronger, more trustworthy protection—especially as the threat landscape evolves with technologies like quantum computing.

-Ignoring such standards—sometimes in the name of speed of convenience—sets you on a path that may be paved with hidden flaws.
+Ignoring such standards—sometimes in the name of speed or convenience—sets you on a path that may be paved with hidden flaws.
 Even the smallest change can introduce serious vulnerabilities that, without thorough peer reviews, are likely to be discovered first by someone smarter and less well-intentioned.

 At Cryptomator, we've always stood agains "security through obscurity" (which is also [why open source matters](https://cryptomator.org/guides/open-source/)).
 Needless to say, we've never used home-cooked ciphers—that would pose a serious risk.
 And the more widely used an algorithm or protocol is, the easier it becomes to understand, verify, and audit the system as a whole.